John Singleton: Personal life

+His first child, Justice Maya Singleton, is named after the poet Maya Angelou.

-Singleton has a son named Maasai Singleton (born April 3, 1996) and a daughter named Cleopatra "Cleo" Singleton (born September 6, 1998) with ex-girlfriend Vestria Barlow.
+Singleton had a son named Maasai Singleton (born April 3, 1996) and a daughter named Cleopatra "Cleo" Singleton (born September 6, 1998) with ex-girlfriend Vestria Barlow.
 On October 12, 1996, Singleton married Ghanaian actress Akosua Gyamama Busia, the daughter of Ghana's second Prime Minister Kofi Abrefa Busia.
 The couple had a daughter named Hadar Busia-Singleton (born April 3, 1997), who appeared in Tears of the Sun (2003) and other films.
 Singleton and Busia divorced in June 1997.
 He had one daughter in 2010 with Mitzi Andrews, an actress/model and teacher based in Toronto, Canada.
 He also had a son, Seven, with Rayvon Jones.

 In 1999, Singleton pleaded no contest to misdemeanor battery charges after attacking an ex-girlfriend during a dispute over child visitation.
 He was sentenced to three years probation and ordered to make a film on domestic violence.

 On August 23, 2007, Singleton was involved in an automobile accident in which he struck a jaywalking pedestrian, Constance Russell, 57, of Los Angeles.
 Staying on the scene until the police arrived, Singleton was not under the influence of alcohol or other substances, and was released after being questioned.
 Russell died later in the hospital.
 The case was turned over to the District Attorney, but no charges were filed.